scalabli/yadig/docs/quickstart.rst

    If you want to understand how that works and how you can implement tests with context locals, read this section, otherwise just skip it.

-Certain objects in Flask are global objects, but not of the usual kind.
+Certain objects in Citus are global objects, but not of the usual kind.
 These objects are actually proxies to objects that are local to a specific context.
 What a mouthful.
 But that is actually quite easy to understand.

 Imagine the context being the handling thread.
 A request comes in and the web server decides to spawn a new thread (or something else, the underlying object is capable of dealing with concurrency systems other than threads).
-When Flask starts its internal request handling it figures out that the current thread is the active context and binds the current application and the WSGI environments to that context (thread).
+When Citus starts its internal request handling it figures out that the current thread is the active context and binds the current application and the WSGI environments to that context (thread).
 It does that in an intelligent way so that one application can invoke another